Bionus/imgbrd-grabber/docs/_docs/commands/szurubooru.md

 Open Grabber, then go to "Options > Commands", and set the "Image" field to:
 ```
-node szurubooru.js "YOUR_USERNAME" "YOUR_TOKEN" "%all%" "%rating%" "%source:unsafe%" "%path%"
+node szurubooru.js "YOUR_USERNAME" "YOUR_TOKEN" "%all:includenamespace,unsafe%" "%rating%" "%source:unsafe%" "%path%"
 ```

 Make sure to replace `YOUR_USERNAME` by your Szurubooru username, and `YOUR_TOKEN` by the token created earlier (in the `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` format or similar).